rizveehasan19/rizveehasan19/README.md

 ## Hello there, this is Rizvee! :wave:

-### Data Professional from Bangladesh with keen interest in Machine Learning and Artificial Intelligence
+### Data Professional from Bangladesh with keen interest in MLOps

 - :seedling: &nbsp; At present, I'm learning Machine Learning Algorithms along with implementations